Lavve/platespottr-next/README.md

 # TODO

-- [ ] If API calls fails (offline or error), keep in localStorage and sync next time online
+- [ ] If API calls fails (offline or error), keep in localStorage (using NUMBERS_KEY constant) and sync next time online

+# DONE

-- [ ] Add setting for saving lat/lng for each plate.
+- [x] Add setting for saving lat/lng for each plate.
 Requeires location permission (BE is done, API routes needs to be updated)

-# DONE

 - [x] Add Estonia plates
 - [x] Add Lithuania plates
 - [x] Visa ändring av nummer med animering